tlswg/tls13-spec/draft-ietf-tls-tls13.md

-For maximum compatibility with previously non-standard behavior and misconfigured deployments, all implementations SHOULD support validation of certification paths based on the expectations in this document, even when handling prior TLS versions' handshakes. (see {{server-certificate-selection}})
+For maximum compatibility with previously non-standard behavior and misconfigured deployments, all implementations SHOULD support validation of certification paths based on the expectations in this document, even when handling prior TLS versions handshakes. (see {{server-certificate-selection}})

 TLS 1.2 and prior supported an "Extended Master Secret" {{RFC7627}} extension